You Need an Emergency Fund (How to Get Started!)

 I understand that these days the cost of just about everything is soaring.
 These are tough times to find money to save.
 But do you really have any options?
 If your current lifestyle is sucking up every last dollar of your income, thereby putting you and your family at risk, it’s time to make changes.

-While you need a big healthy Contingency Fund, that’s not going to happen overnight.
+While you need a big healthy Contingency Fund, that will not happen overnight.
 Your goal is to have the amount required to pay all the bills and keep food on the table for six months without any paychecks.
-One-half of your annual net income is a huge number when you think of it sitting in a savings account.
+One-half of your annual net income is huge when you consider it sitting in a savings account.
 But don’t focus on that number.

 That’s the way to do it.
 But you’ll never reach your goal until you get that first $500 safely tucked away in a savings account.